-Answer: Plant material (probable banana seeds)
+Answer: Plant material (probable derived from bananas)

 Congratulations to everyone who wrote in - you all got this one right!
 Alasdair rightly said "Is that not just plant material?
 The beginnings of parasitosis of the delusional variety if it is.
 Advise the patient not to worry."